ningrao/notes/web.md

 ## http2/SPDY
 - multiplex streams: all files in a single connection
- * divided into binary frames sent asyncally.
+ * divided into BINARY frames sent asyncally.
  * prioritizing
- * head-of-line blocking occurs when packets lost
+ * intertwined requests and responses
+   (keepalive suffers with HOL blocking of request/response)
 - server push
 won't be applied to webpage, just cached.